madoka-takato/sc26-vllm-mig-artifact/A1/README.md

 ## Expected Output

-`vllm bench serve` reports the Output Token Throughput and latency metrics for each run.
+`vllm bench serve` reports the Output Token Throughput for each run.
 The generated results can be compared with the measurements reported in Figs. 1 and 2.